FlorianB-DE/HomelandShelter/README.md

 But as of know this is a semi working game with an item system, procedual dungeon generation (the only issue is the door generation), inventory, equipment, basic combat, enemy generation, etc.

 The code is probably outdated by now and the structure is a complete mess as my understanding of production ready code had to build up over time.
+This was actively worked on early to mid 2020.

 Credit to Tim Bauer(@bautim) for implementing the A* Algorythm and Melvin Lannatewitz for creating these awsome sprites.